aguinane/nyum/_recipes/trifle.md

 ---
 title: "Trifle"
+category: desserts
 image: trifle.jpg
 description: It's not Christmas if you don't make a trifle.
-tags: desserts
-category: desserts
 ---

-* `3 plates` of jelly
+* `3 plates` jelly

 > Make the jelly and set overnight

 ---

-* `2 small` sponge cakes or jam rolls
+* `2 small` sponge cake

-> Cut up cake into cubes in big bowl
+> Cut up sponge cake into cubes in big bowl

 ---